 This page is being updateD regularly.
 Please check back often for the latest information.

 The San José City Council has enacted a temporary eviction moratorium in response to the COVID-19 pandemic.
-The moratorium is in effect through April 17, and the City Council may extend it.
+The moratorium is in effect through June 30, 2020.

 The moratorium applies to all residential properties in San José, including single-family homes, rooms rented in single-family homes, duplexes, condominiums, income-restricted apartments (i.e., affordable housing), rent-stabilized apartments, market-rate apartments, and mobilehomes.